freenas/freenas-docs/userguide/account.rst

 group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with %brand%, and whether or not the group members are allowed to use :command:`sudo`.
-Clicking a group entry causes a "Members" button to appear.
-Click this button to view and modify that group's membership.
+Clicking a group entry causes a :guilabel:`Members` button to appear.
+Click the button to view and modify the group membership.

 .. index:: Add Group, New Group, Create Group

-The "Add Group" button opens the screen shown in :numref:`Figure %s <new_group_fig>`.
+The :guilabel:`Add Group` button opens the screen shown in :numref:`Figure %s <new_group_fig>`.
 :numref:`Table %s <new_group_tab>`
 summarizes the available options when creating a group.